Paul Rothrock: Early life

 Rothrock attended Lakeside School in Seattle, where he was a two-time all-state player and tallied 43 career assists.
+He spent several years playing with future Sounders teammate Jackson Ragen, who he had met at age seven while playing for a neighborhood rec soccer team.

 College career

 On February 2, 2017, it was announced that Rothrock signed a letter of intent to play college soccer at the University of Notre Dame.
+He did not play for the Fighting Irish during his freshman season and had few appearances in his sophomore year.

 After the 2018 NCAA Division I men's soccer season, Rothrock transferred to Georgetown.
 He had his first assist for Georgetown on August 30, 2019, in a 3–1 victory against Syracuse.
 He scored his first goal in a 5–1 win against UCLA on September 9, 2019.
+After his senior season in 2020–21 was cancelled due to the COVID-19 pandemic, he decided to turn professional.